Skip to main content

 We do not require applicants to have completed an LSAT.

 We offer law courses at our Streatham campus in Exeter.
-From 2019 students will also be able to study Law at our Penryn campus in Cornwall.
+Since 2019 students have been able to study Law at our Penryn campus in Cornwall.
 If you are unable to visit us in person then have a look at each campus via our virtual tours and interactive maps.

 Find out more about studying at each campus and the support available to our international students below: